 MCHS Supports the Community

-We proudly take part in community events such as Blessing of the Animals, Pooch Costume Contest, Literary Hounds Reading program, Annual Paducah Pet Party, and Pals & Paws Day Camp.
+We proudly take part in community events such as Blessing of the Animals, Pooch Costume Contest, Annual Paducah Pet Party, and Pals & Paws Day Camp.
 First Saturday of every month we have an adoption event at PetSmart.
 We also participate in National Adoption Week at PetSmart every quarter.
-We have pet therapy at our facility for children and young adults from Easter Seals.
+We have pet therapy at our facility for children and young adults.
 We send a quarterly newsletter out to keep the public informed.

 Some of our educational outreach opportunities include local school programs and speaking engagements to business groups and organizations.
-We teach and guide local school groups, such as the Presidential Service Team, in proper animal care.
+We teach and guide local school groups, in proper animal care.
 We host tours of the Humane Society and offer reminders, as well as advice regarding pet care, preventative medicines, and seasonal hazards through public service announcements.

 MCHS makes every attempt to place animals with other non-profit organizations. to find lifelong homes.
-We contact rescue groups who place specific breeds (like Boxers, Labradors, etc.) We also transport animals to other rescues for adoption, and by the PetSmart Rescue Waggin’ and pull animals from other shelters and rescues to find them lifelong homes.
+We contact rescue groups who place specific breeds (like Boxers, Labradors, etc.) We also transport animals to other rescues for adoption.

 Our volunteer program begins with filling out an application and a one- on-one orientation every Wednesday at 10:30am.
 This process ensures the volunteer fits best with the animals and where the volunteer can be most productive.
 We value our volunteers and equip them to turn shelter dogs and cats into great family members.
 Our volunteers can also earn community service credit.